 The initial contract between the Florida Department of Children and Families (DCF) and Partnership for Strong Families (PSF) was signed on June 29, 2003.
 Since that time, PSF has provided comprehensive child welfare services for judicial circuits 3 and 8, which consist of Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Taylor, Baker, Suwannee and Union Counties.

 While PSF is the lead agency for this community, we are by no means the only agency.
-For example, dependency case management services are provided by subcontracted providers (Devereux, Children’s Home Society, Providence Health Services, Camelot and CDS), and the local system of care depends upon the work of all of the agencies in the community.
+For example, dependency case management services are provided by subcontracted providers (Devereux, Pathways Human Services of FL, Camelot and CDS), and the local system of care depends upon the work of all of the agencies in the community.
 We utilize a network of 300 service providers, including major mental health, substance abuse and domestic violence agencies.

 PSF is licensed by the state of Florida, and is accredited by the Council on Accreditation.